Getting up to Pace

 Current practices – Sprints/SCRUM – are no longer keeping up with today’s software development environment.
 This workshop reveals why now, more than ever, it is necessary to progress from Waterfall to Agile to Pace, so as to get the speed and quality necessary to scale performance.

-Agile has stalled and the symptoms are everywhere in your dev team.
+Software development has stalled and the symptoms are everywhere in your dev team.

 Consistent trouble hitting development targets